 Flash is a programming language that is used to make animations and interactive websites.
-For the majority of the time, it has been utilized by web designers to create games, video players, and other multimedia experiences to enhance a user’s online experience.
+As one of the best SEO companies would tell you that for the majority of the time, it has been utilized by web designers to create games, video players, and other multimedia experiences to enhance a user’s online experience.
 Web developers have stopped using Flash.
 It’s because Flash does not support mobile devices such as iPhones and iPads.

 Flash animations were first introduced in web design in the year 1995, by Macromedia.
 Its popularity grew as Web developers began using it to create innovative and engaging animations such as games and videos.